nastechnology/checkin/README.md

 A small checkin app for mobile devices (laptops).
 We use this with [puppet](http://puppetlabs.com) in one of our custom modules we wrote.
-We have set puppet to run every 30 minutes and by using the $::ipaddress fact if it is not part of our network it check's into our servers.
+We have set puppet to run every 30 minutes and by using the $::ipaddress fact if it is not part of our network it checks into our servers.

 This project can obviously be expanded on quite a bit but this is where we started.